A Photo Timeline of Mercy Ramsey Carl

 that was prevalent then.

-I think the photo on the left commemorates
+I think the photo above commemorates

 Mother's